crypt0grapher/mirror-protocol-feed/README.md

 - Install the bundle with `yarn` (or `npm install`).
 - Make sure you got MongoDB instance running.
 - Create `.env` file from `.env.example`.
 Just renaming the file will suffice.
+- Check Mongo config in `src/config/keys.ts`.
 - Run with `yarn start dev` for testing.
 - Enjoy, [http://localhost:3000](http://localhost:3000) by default.
+- Production: `yarn production` builds and runs the server.
+Make use of Dockerfile for containerized deployment or `pm2 start ./dist/server.js` if you prefer to manage Node.js apps with pm2.

 ### Using chart interface
 With touch screen: